akildemir/cpp-http-client/README.md

 - [Boost 1.72](https://www.boost.org/) (You can install boost using apt in Linux and Homebrew in Mac OS X)
 - [Boost certify](https://github.com/djarek/certify) (boost 1.72 doesn't come with Certify.
 Certify is also header-only library.
 Clone Certfiy repo and place the header files under boost install directory.)

+## Installation

+Just clone this repo and place headers files to your include path and you are done.

 ## Features
 - Supports HTTP/HTTPS 1.1
 - Supoorts both synchronous and asynchronous http calls